mattbuergler/pdp-uq/README.md

 The Sauter mean diameter diameter can be calculated as $d_{32a} = 1.5\overline{u}c/F$, where $\overline{u}$ is the mean velocity (time-average), $c$ is the air concentration, and $F$ is the bubble frequency.

-## Bias Correction and Uncertainty Quantification of Measurements
+### Bias Correction and Uncertainty Quantification of Measurements

-In order to run the regression model for the bias correction and uncertainty quantification of your phase-detection probe measurements, call the regression_model.py Python script with the necessary command-line arguments.
+In order to run the regression model for the bias correction and uncertainty quantification of your phase-detection probe measurements, call the Python script `regression_model.py` with the necessary command-line arguments.
 The required command-line arguments are the streamwise tip separation `dx`, the lateral tip separation `dy`, the number of particles per window specified during the AWCC processing `Np` and the absolute or relative path to the file containing your measurements.

 ```
 python3 emulator.py -dx 0.005 -dy 0.001 -Np 10 path/to/my_measurements.csv
 ```

+The first time the regression model is run, it will train the quantile forest based on a large dataset of measurement errors from more than 19,000 simulations \[[5](#References)\]

+### Results

+The results will be written to a new file at path/to/my_measurements_uq.csv.
+The corrected mean velocities and turbulence intensities are written to columns labeled with 'u_corrected_qQUANTILE [m/s]' and 'T_u_corrected_qQUANTILE [-]', where 'QUANTILE' indicates the quantiles (0.1,0.25,0.5,0.75,0.9).

+## Support

+For support, bug reports, or feature requests, please open an issue in the [issue tracker](https://gitlab.ethz.ch/vaw/multiphade/mpd/-/issues) or contact Matthias Bürgler at <buergler@vaw.baug.ethz.ch>.

+## Authors and acknowledgment

+This software is developed by Matthias Bürgler in collaboration and under the supervision of Dr. Daniel Valero, Dr. Benjamin Hohermuth, Dr. David F. Vetsch and Prof. Dr. Robert M. Boes.
+Matthias Bürgler and Dr. Benjamin Hohermuth were supported by the Swiss National Science Foundation (SNSF) [grant number 197208].

+## Copyright notice

+Copyright (c) 2024 ETH Zurich, Matthias Bürgler, Daniel Valero, Benjamin Hohermuth, David F. Vetsch, Robert M. Boes, D-BAUG, Laboratory of Hydraulics, Hydrology and Glaciology (VAW)

-## Results
+## License

-'u [m/s]', 'T_u [-]', 'c [-]', 'd_32a [m]', 'delta_x [m]', 'delta_y [m]', 'N_p [-]'
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-# References
+## References

 [1] Kramer, M., Valero, D., Chanson, H., & Bung, D. B. (2019).
 Towards reliable turbulence estimations with phase-detection probes: an adaptive window cross-correlation technique.
 Experiments in Fluids, 60(1), 2.